Retirement Living Hub

 3. Equal Value, Not Just Equal Items: Recognize that “fair” does not always mean “equal number of items.”
 It might mean distributing items of roughly equivalent sentimental or monetary value.
 Professional appraisers can help you determine objective value for significant pieces.

 4. Document Decisions: Keep a clear record of who receives which items.
 This prevents future disputes and ensures clarity for everyone.
-A simple spreadsheet noting the item, recipient, and the date can be invaluable.
+I used a simple spreadsheet for this, tracking each item, its recipient, and the date it was decided.
+It’s a habit from my engineering days, but it proved invaluable.

 5. Consider a Family Archive: If multiple family members cherish a collection of photos or documents, consider scanning them to create a digital archive accessible to everyone.
 This preserves the memories without requiring physical possession of every original item.